California enacts a broad privacy law, taking on companies that collect and sell your data

 A strange path to regulation

 Silicon Valley hasn't been eager for new privacy regulations, but in a strange twist, tech companies didn't fight this bill -- and some openly supported it.
-That's likely because a ballot measure, cleared for a vote in California this fall, would have been even harder on tech companies collecting personal information.
-The initiative was more detailed in what it forces companies to disclose and demands higher fines for law breakers.
+That's likely because a ballot measure, cleared for a vote in California this fall, would've been even harder on tech companies collecting personal information.
+The initiative was more detailed in what it forces companies to disclose, and it demanded higher fines for law breakers.

 Tech giants Google, Microsoft, Amazon, Uber and Facebook, as well as internet service providers Comcast, Cox, Verizon and AT&T, had already started lining up against the ballot initiative.
 Some donated to the Committee to Protect California Jobs, an independent expenditure committee that opposes the ballot initiative.